 This article is part of a debate column on TAS’s decision to restrict juice boxes and desserts in the hot lunch line.
 Read the other article here.

-Read an opinion article opposing the food change here.
+Read an opinion article in favor of this recent food change here.